eid-privacy/MS2-Minimal-Viable-Project/report/index.typ

 comparisons, like `age <= 25`, `age <= 35`, and so on.
 The holder can then reveal one or more of these entries to the verifier.

-One of the big disadvantages of using `sha256` for selective disclosure in this way is the linkability of the presentations: every time a holder presents their credential, the verifier can look at the hashes, and create a unique fingerprint of the holder, and then
+One of the big disadvantages of using this salted-hashes approach for selective disclosure in this way is the linkability of the presentations: every time a holder presents their credential, the verifier can look at the hashes, and create a unique fingerprint of the holder, and then